libsml/libsml/README.md

 #Large Scale Machine Learning Library.

 LIBSML is a large-scale machine learning library.
 Its goal is to make practical machine learning scalable and easy.
-It consists of common learning models, including logistic regression, linear supporting vector machine, collaborative filtering, as well as effective optimization methods, including L-BFGS, TRON, SGD, FTRL.
+It consists of common learning models, including linear regression, logistic regression, linear supporting vector machine, collaborative filtering, as well as effective optimization methods, including L-BFGS, TRON, SGD, FTRL.

 ##Using LIBSML as a Library